Jonasdad/Terraform-executable-tutorial/tutorial/terraform/run_terraform.md

 sudo docker exec snort ping 8.8.8.8
 ```

+Let the ping run for a few seconds and then kill the command by hitting `ctrl + c`

 Hopefully, this triggered the rule but we wont see any output yet.
 To see the output, snort pushes its alerts to the http server!
 Let's see if we have any alerts saved on the http-server by grabbing the logs of the `http` docker container.